openfl/OpenFLDevelopersGuide/filtering-display-objects/creating-and-applying-filters.md

 If you’ve applied multiple filters to an object and want to remove only one of the filters, you must go through several steps to change the filters property array.
 For more information, see

-“Potential issues for working with filters” on
+"Potential issues for working with filters" on

 page 270